Skip to Main Navigation | Skip to Content

 Each degree candidate must pay a non-refundable graduation fee.
-The graduation fee for undergraduate candidates is $50.
-Graduation charges will be placed on accounts in April.
+The graduation fee for candidates is $50.
+Graduation charges will be placed on accounts in November for Fall commencement; April for Spring commencement; and July for Summer commencement.
 The graduation fee applies whether or not a candidate participates in the ceremony or completes the degree.
 If a student fails to graduate, but then does so at a later semester, they will not be charged again.

 All charges must be paid before a transcript or diploma will be issued.
 Charges may be paid in the Office of Student Financial Services, Ward Edwards Building, Room 1100, between the hours of 8:00 a.m. to 5:00 p.m.
 M-F, with cash, check or credit card.
 Payment may be made online.
 Or, if you prefer, your payment may be mailed to the Office of Student Financial Services.
 Please call 660-543-8266 if you have any questions.

 The name card is the card a graduation candidate presents to the reader before crossing the stage at the commencement ceremony.
-Name cards will be available to be picked up in the Registrar's Office (8 a.m.-5 p.m.) during the week of final exams (May 6 - 10) or in the Multipurpose Building on Saturday (May 11).
+Undergraduate name cards will be available to be picked up in the Registrar's Office (8 a.m.-5 p.m.) during the week of final exams (May 4-8) or in the Multipurpose Building on Saturday (May 9).
 Picture ID is required.
 This is how your name will appear on your diploma.
 Do not alter your name card.
 You must bring your name card to the ceremony.
 You must have this card with you to have your name read.